 There are many active and passive speakers available from numerous manufacturers in many configurations.
 We can sort them into two main types.
 Making choices when shopping will definitely be a challenge if you do not understand the concept and difference between passive and active speakers.
 We can help you with making the right choice for yourself.

 The simplest explanation of these two types of speakers would be that an active speaker is one that has its own amplifier built into its cabinet while a passive speaker drags its power from an external amplifier.
 The basic difference is in the audio signal amplification and frequency band split of it using crossover filters.
-Let’s move on a little more detailed explanation of passive vs active speakers.

 How speakers work